EGI-Federation/documentation/content/en/about/contributing/_index.md

 ### Contributing via a Pull Request

-Before proposing a contribution via a so-called Pull Request (PR), ideally there is an open issue describing the need for your contribution (refer to this issue number when you submit the pull request).
+Before proposing a contribution via the so-called Pull Request (PR), ideally there is an open issue describing the need for your contribution (refer to this issue number when you submit the Pull Request).
 We have a 3 steps process for contributions.

 1. Fork the project if you have not, and commit changes to a git branch.
    Documentation on building the documentation locally is available in the [README.md](https://github.com/EGI-Foundation/documentation/blob/master/README.md)
-1. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
+1. Create a GitHub Pull Request for your change, following the instructions in the Pull Request template.
-1. Perform a [Code Review](#code-review-process) with the maintainers on the pull request.
+1. Perform a [Code Review](#code-review-process) with the maintainers on the Pull Request.

 ### Pull Request Requirements